ecmwf/anemoi-datasets/docs/using/miscellaneous.rst

 #########################

-The two functions below can be used modify temporarily the :ref:`configuration` so that the packages can find named datasets at given locations.
+The two functions below can be used modify temporarily the :ref:`configuration <configuration>` so that the packages can find named datasets at given locations.

 .. _add_dataset_path: